stahta01/gcc_patch_files/README.md

 13x patches are msys2-mingw changes
 14x patches are GCC internal library changes
 15x patches are ISL changes
-16x patches are build fixes created by others
+16x patches are misc. ones that likely need moved
 17x patches are for building cross compilers
 18x patches are c++ changes